-Beginning in 2021-2022, the Center welcomes Postdoctoral Fellows in Japanese Studies for appointments spanning the academic year.
-Postdoctoral Fellows teach three courses over the academic year and participate in Center events and related activities at U-M. Their research can cover any historical period of Japan—including contemporary Japan—and involve any academic discipline in the humanities and social sciences.
+Beginning in 2021-2022, the center welcomes Postdoctoral Fellows in Japanese Studies for appointments spanning the academic year.
+Postdoctoral Fellows teach two courses over the academic year and participate in center events and related activities at U-M. Their research can cover any historical period of Japan—including contemporary Japan—and involve any academic discipline in the humanities and social sciences.

 CJS Postdoctoral Fellow | firstname.lastname@example.org